nnguyen90/workshop/WS03/readme.md

 ```C++
 bool isEmpty() const;
 ```
-Returns true if `the card holder name pointer` attribute of the object is `nullptr`, otherwise it will return false.
+Returns if the CC object is in a safe empty state or not; by returning true if the cardholder name pointer attribute of the object is nullptr, otherwise, it will return false.

 ```C++
 void set(const char* cc_name,